open-pay/openpay-php/README.md

 To install, just:

-  - Uncompress the file Openpay.v1.zip and add the folder **'Openpay'** inside your project.
+  - Clone the repository or download the library and copy/create a folder named **'Openpay'** inside your project folder structure.
+If you downloaded the client library as a compressed file, uncompress it and create the proper folder structure.
-  - Add the library to the PHP script in which the client library will be used:
+  - At the top of the PHP script in which the client library will be used (or in the section you include other libraries), add the client's library main
+    script:
 ```
+<?php
 require(dirname(__FILE__) . '/Openpay/Openpay.php');
+...
+?>
 ```

-> NOTE: In the example above, the library is located in a directory called
+> NOTE: In the example above, the library is located in the directory named
-> Openpay wich is located inside the same directory that the PHP file in which
+> Openpay, located inside the same directory that the PHP file which is
-> will be used.
-You must adjust the paths according your project's directory
+> including the cliente.
+Make sure to adjust the paths inside your project,
-> structure.
+> otherwise the library will not work.

 Implementation